 We currently have a monthly talk, which anyone is welcome to attend.
-We are meeting every third Thursday of the month in the upstairs room of the Peacock pub, 11 Mansfield Road, Nottingham, beginning at 7:30pm.
+From October 2013 we will be meeting on the fourth Thursday of the month at the Vat & Fiddle pub, Queensbridge Rd NG2 1NB (in the Visitor Centre room, ground floor, left end of pub – wheelchair accessible).
 Attendance is free, although we do ask for a voluntary donation to cover the cost of future speakers and other expenses, as we are completely self-supporting and do not receive any funding.

 Coming up in the next few months we have:

 Do the economics of High Speed Rail stack up?
 The talk will

 - investigate the claim that HS2 will regenerate the local economy and steer economic activity away from London and the South East and towards the Northern English regions

 - examine the claim that people around the HS2 station proposed at Toton will benefit economically

 - have a look at the model for financing the HS2 project